fusepool/patents-reengineering/README.md

 There is some sample data under `data/`.

 ## How-to
 Either use the provided Bash script for sample data, or take `marec.xsl`, `common.xsl` to your application.
 Run marec.xsl (it imports `common.xsl`).

-If you want to configure, edit `common.xsl` directly becauase apparently having a config in the first place was a bit too confusing - pretty standard practice to have config separetely but away it went (see commit 99f479aa249728acb9aa594614a608d394b22d5b).
+Same goes for `ecla.xsl`.